-Join Tim Grey for an in-depth discussion in this video Using an adjustment layer to paint in a correction, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Using an adjustment layer to paint in a correction, part of Photoshop: Mastering Color Correction (2012).

 And when you are trying to achieve a specific color effect in a photo, …sometimes you need to mix a variety of different techniques. …And I think this photo illustrates exactly that type of a situation. …The foreground of the image, roughly the bottom half of the image, is in shadow …and so the light appears quite a bit cooler. …The snow, for example, has a rather significant cyan to blue element to it. …And I think I would like to reduce that a little bit, perhaps brighten up the …shadows just a little and maybe even add a little bit more saturation into these …areas of the photo.
 The top half I think is perfectly fine, …El Capitan in the distance here looks good, its just this foreground that I'd …like to adjust.
 And so I want to apply some specific …adjustments but I also want to focus those adjustments on particular areas of …the image and since I think I'd like to apply multiple adjustments, I'm going to …make use of a layer group, a layer mask.
 And some focused adjustments.…